mjkonarski/mjkonarski.github.io/index.md

 I'm a **software developer** and **a tech enthusiast**.

-I live in **Kraków**, **Poland**.
+I live in **Stockholm**, **Sweden**.
 I like to know how stuff around me works and how to improve it.
 I love learning new things.

-For a living I do TV related social media analytics software at [u2i.com](http://u2i.com/).
+For a living I do serious fintech stuff at [izettle.com](https://www.izettle.com/?stay).

 I learned serious programming with **Java**, which remains closest to my heart.
 I had a romance with **Erlang** which fascinated me with its functional nature and actor model.
 Some time ago I decided to check what life is like in dynamically typed languages, so I picked up **Ruby** with its shining framework **Rails**.
 Recently I've been playing with **Go** and its absolutely amazing built-in concurrency.